allenai/natural-instructions/README.md

 - Danish Contractor
 - Srikanth Tamilselvam

 The dataset consists of human-created instructions in pseudo-code for various tasks provided in the original [Super-Natural Instructions](https://github.com/allenai/natural-instructions) dataset.
+Our instructions are present in [instructions/](instructions/) folder.

 ## Usage
 ```python